AMWA-TV/nmos-parameter-registers/tags/grouphint.md

 Audio 1 group : "Camera" role: "Audio 1"

 Audio 2 group : "Camera" role: "Audio 2"

 It is expected that system controllers use the natural group hints to guide users through a process of associating production meaning and naming with the NMOS resources.
 This is inherently a setup/configuration-time task.
 If the natural group hint tag changes later, there is not necessarily an opportunity to re-ask the user if/how that change affects the overall system naming and mapping configuration.
-That’s why immutability is important for natural grouping and it MUST be respected.
+That's why immutability is important for natural grouping and it MUST be respected.

 ## Group hint URN

-The group hint urn ‘urn:x-nmos:tag:grouphint’ defines a set of groups to which a resource belongs to.
+The group hint URN 'urn:x-nmos:tag:grouphint' defines a set of groups to which a resource belongs to.

 ```json
 "tags": {